i-am-human-hello/note/README.md

 If this notepad is not big, say so on Request
 # Instructions
 Extract the files in the download folder
-Open the file called notepad 1.0.html
+Open the file called notepad 1.x.html
+# Attention
-If you use a Mobile Device
+It is recommended to use a browser
-Link(
-/storage/emulated/0/Download/notepad 1.0/
-)
-click notepad 1.0.html